 The conclusions drawn in this post are comprehensive of what I've seen from other successful people doing what I do as well as what I did in my roles prior to becoming a Developer Advocate & are not necessarily the only way to get into this space!

-When I say learn how to write, I am not talking about being a sophisticated perfectionist that never makes a mistake spelling or in their grammar!
+When I say learn how to write, I am not saying you need to be sophisticated perfectionist that never makes a mistake spelling or in your grammar.